Clemente Marconi

-Clemente Marconi is an Italian and American archaeologist and art historian specializing in ancient Mediterranean Art and Archaeology.
-He holds academic appointments both in the United States and in Italy, serving as the James R. McCredie Professor of Greek Art and Archaeology and University Professor at the Institute of Fine Arts at New York University and as Full Professor (Professore Ordinario) of Classical Archaeology in the Department of Cultural and Environmental Heritage at the University of Milan (Università degli Studi di Milano "La Statale").
-Marconi also directs the Institute of Fine Arts–New York University and University of Milan excavations on the acropolis of Selinunte.
+Clemente Marconi (January 12, 1966 – July 23, 2026) was an Italian and American archaeologist and art historian specializing in ancient Mediterranean Art and Archaeology.
+He held academic appointments both in the United States and in Italy, serving as the James R. McCredie Professor of Greek Art and Archaeology and university professor at the Institute of Fine Arts at New York University and as full professor (professore ordinario) of Classical Archaeology in the Department of Cultural and Environmental Heritage at the University of Milan (Università degli Studi di Milano "La Statale").
+Marconi also directed the Institute of Fine Arts–New York University and University of Milan excavations on the acropolis of Selinunte.

-Academic career
+Early life and academic career

-Marconi earned his Bachelor of Arts in Classics and Greek and Roman Art and Archaeology from the University of Rome La Sapienza in 1990.
+Marconi was born in Rome, Italy on January 12, 1966.
+He earned his Bachelor of Arts in Classics and Greek and Roman Art and Archaeology from the University of Rome La Sapienza in 1990.
 In 1997 he completed his PhD in Classical Art and Archaeology at the Scuola Normale Superiore di Pisa, where he was trained by Salvatore Settis.
 His academic training emphasized an interdisciplinary approach to the ancient world, blending historical, philological, archaeological, and art historical methodologies.

 After earning his PhD at the Scuola Normale Superiore di Pisa, Marconi taught, from 1999 to 2006, Greek Art and Archaeology in the Department of Art History and Archaeology at Columbia University.
-In 2006, he left Columbia University to join the Institute of Fine Arts at New York University, where he teaches Greek Art and Archaeology.
-In 2010–2011 Marconi has been Elizabeth A. Whitehead Professor at the American School of Classical Studies at Athens.
-Since 2017, he also teaches Classical Archaeology at the University of Milan.
+In 2006, he left Columbia University to join the Institute of Fine Arts at New York University, where he taught Greek Art and Archaeology.
+In 2010–2011 Marconi was Elizabeth A. Whitehead Professor at the American School of Classical Studies at Athens.
+Since 2017, he also taught Classical Archaeology at the University of Milan.
 In 2019, he was visiting professor of the Australian Archaeological Institute at Athens.
-Since 2006, Marconi has directed the Institute of Fine Arts—New York University's excavations at Selinunte.
+Beginning in 2006, Marconi directed the Institute of Fine Arts—New York University's excavations at Selinunte.
 In addition to teaching and fieldwork, Marconi initiated the Seminar on Ancient Art and Archaeology at the Institute of Fine Arts at New York University in 2012.
 The seminar aims to critically explore new methodologies and theoretical approaches in the study of ancient art and architecture.
 In 2021 he became a member of the Accademia Nazionale dei Lincei and of the Academia Europaea.